frequently asked questions

 Q: What do I need to bring with me when attending the studio?
 What should I wear?

-A: We have equipment (mats, blocks, blankets etc) available in the studio However in the light of the Covid 19 pandemic you are advised to bring your own mat, blanket and other props as needed.
-We have a range of props for sale in our on line store.
+A: We have equipment (mats, blocks, blankets etc) available in the studio.
+However if you wish you are welcome to bring your own mat, blanket and other props as needed.
 Wear loose, comfortable, warm clothing – a tracksuit, shorts or leggings are suitable (something that you can move in easily).

 Q: What do I need for online zoom classes?
 What should I wear?